top of page

 In this section of the Navigator, we will take you through several tax-related issues that you should be aware of.

-Special Focus on Audits, Enforcement & Chain Liabilities
+Special Focus: Compliance File, Audits & Chain Liabilities

 Key Tips for Success